mattermost/docs/source/administration/migration-announcement-email-template.rst

 Hi all,

 As some of you already know, we are moving from **[System]** to Mattermost as our communication platform.
-We have imported our existing message data into Mattermost so we can continue to communicate, share files, and collaborate with the least disruption to our business.
-Mattermost has an easy to use interface and also integrates with many of the apps that you use every day, like **[add apps]**.
+We have imported our existing message data into Mattermost so we can continue to communicate, share files and collaborate with the least disruption to our business.
+Mattermost has an easy-to-use interface and also integrates with many of the apps that you use every day, like **[add apps]**.

 To get started:

 1. Open a browser on your computer, go to **[Mattermost URL]** and select “Reset Password” to set your new password for Mattermost.
-Enter in the email you used for **[System]**.
+Enter the email you used for **[System]**.

 2. Once you receive the email for resetting your password, go through the instructions to set your new password.
 Use your email and new password to log in.